julianportelli/PhoneBookTask/README.md

 # phone_book_task_helio

+This is my submission for the coding task given to me by Helio Gaming.

+There are two projects under the PhoneBook directory.
+One is PhoneBook.API, which contains the actual implementation of the API, and the other is PhoneBook.Tests, which contains unit tests for the API.
+To get started, open PhoneBook/PhoneBook.sln in Visual Studio.
+You probably will need to restore NuGet packages.

+- Target framework: net6.0
+- Database used: MySql
+- Dependency injection for controller dependencies was used using AddTransient method in Program.cs
+- ORM: Entity Framework Core
+- Unit test packages: XUnit (for creating unit tests), Moq + EntityFrameworkCoreMock.Moq (for mocking interfaces and dbcontext), FluentAssertions (for cleaner assertions (sometimes)), EntityFrameworkCore.InMemory (for in-memory database testing)
+- Unit tests cover all code except Program.cs

 ## Phone Book Task
 Implement an application in C# \ .Net to manage the following two entities: companies and persons.